On a Medical Mission Trip: Ashley Elsbernd

 What was your first experience with nursing?
-What influence did this have on your decision to become a nurse?
+How did this influence your decision to become a nurse?

 What advice would you give someone considering nursing as a profession?

-We’ve recently talked a lot about building a personal and professional brand as a nursing profession, what’s your take on this?
+At Trusted, we've spoken about building a personal and professional brand as a nursing professional.
+What’s your take on this?
 How do you do this yourself?

-“I’ve always sort of shied away from the idea of a personal brand, but recently it’s coming to mean so much more than a way to sell yourself.
+"I’ve always sort of shied away from the idea of having a personal brand, but recently it’s coming to mean so much more than simply a way to sell yourself.
 It’s giving a name to your morals and values and owning who you are.
-I think that each individual nurse is constantly changing and improving the professional “brand” by how they handle themselves on and off the job.
-I love that nurses have been more at the forefront recently, and that we’ve been changing ideas of what nurses do and who they are.
-We’re not just there to pass meds and do what doctors say, we’re valuable members of the team.”
+I think that each individual nurse is constantly changing and improving their professional “brand” by how they handle themselves on and off the job.
+I love that nurses have been more at the forefront of healthcare recently, and that we’ve been changing ideas of what nurses can do and who they are.
+We’re not just there to pass out meds and do what doctors say, we’re valuable members of the team."

 What gets you out of bed in the morning?
 What gives you energy?

 What kind of mission work have you done as a nurse?
-In which countries?
-What has been your favorite part of it?
+Where?
+What has been your favorite part?

 Where is your favorite place you’ve been?